AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Search Adobe Stock images {#adobestock-1}

-From within the AEM user interface, users can search Adobe Stock assets and license the required assets.
+From within the Experience Manager user interface, users can search Adobe Stock assets and license the required assets.
 Add `Location: Adobe Stock` in the Omnisearch field.
 You can also use **[!UICONTROL Filters]** panel to find all the licensed or unlicensed assets or search a specific asset using Adobe Stock file number.
-See [manage Adobe Stock images in AEM](/help/assets/aem-assets-adobe-stock.md#usemanage).
+See [manage Adobe Stock images in Experience Manager](/help/assets/aem-assets-adobe-stock.md#usemanage).

 ### Search Dynamic Media assets {#dynamicmedia}